jACKIE ANTHONY, GENERAL MANAGER

 Jackie’s hospitality journey began at Uptown Chatter in Versailles, as the kitchen manager for owner Aletta Absher.
 When Uptown Chatter closed, she took a job with Woodford County Schools, partly out of a need for health insurance, a rare benefit in the restaurant world back then.

 Eventually Jackie became coordinator of the after-school program at Simmons Elementary, where she met Brad, and where Cassie now attends school.
-Brad’s own mother was a long-time custodian at Southside Elementary, much loved by the students for her Happy Birthday serenades.
+Brad’s own mother was a long-time custodian at Southside Elementary, beloved by the students for her Happy Birthday serenades.

 Still loving her hospitality work, Jackie joined our team at Cleveland’s at the Woodford Inn in Versailles.
-When we closed Cleveland’s in 2010, Jackie made the move to Holly Hill Inn where she’s been pretty much ever since, even while working as a deputy in the Woodford County clerk’s office.
+When Cleveland’s closed in 2010, Jackie made the move to Holly Hill Inn where she’s been pretty much ever since, even while working as a deputy in the Woodford County clerk’s office.

 One final fun fact: all of Jackie’s bosses have been women.
-And she loves politics – don’t be surprised if you see her name on a ballot one day – she’s got our vote for sure!
+And she loves politics – in fact, she’s currently a candidate for Woodford County Clerk – she’s got our vote for sure!

 Ouita Michel, Holly hill & co. founder